piledge/PYzza/README.md

 > *Copyright 2022 [Michael Lechner].
 Licensed under the MIT license.*

-`pyzza` is a small collection of Python-Functions created by a Pizza-enthusiast.
-Although there is no specific topic, most of the functions have a background in forestry, raster data as well as tree species classification.
+`pyzza` is a small collection of Python-Functions created by a Pizza-enthusiast and with no specific topic.

 This package is a result of me constantly breaking the DRY principle by copy-and-pasting stuff from old projects into new ones and to have a centralized database to access the functions from several computing instances.